Martin Henry Freeman

 Martin Henry Freeman (1826–1889) was the first Black president of an American college.
-He also later served as president of Liberia College.
+Named president of Avery College in Pennsylvania in 1856, he also later served as president of Liberia College.

 Biography

 Freeman was born in Rutland, Vermont in 1826.
 After receiving private tutelage from a local reverend, William Mitchell, Freeman attended Middlebury College, where he graduated as salutatorian in 1849.
 The following year, he moved to Pittsburgh, Pennsylvania, to take up a position as professor of science and mathematics at the Allegheny Institute (later Avery College), a new state-chartered college founded to educate free African Americans.
 He was named president of the college in 1856.

 During the Civil War, Freeman became active in the African emigration movement.
 He moved to Liberia in 1864.
 He continued his work as a professor at Liberia College and was named as president of that college shortly before his death.
 Upon his death he was buried in Palm Grove Cemetery in Monrovia.